sanfinity-Iot/openremote/User-Guide:-Connecting-to-Controller-2.5.md

 Controller Protocol is intended to link an OpenRemote Controller 2.5 to a OpenRemote Manager 3.0.

 TODO:
-- describe correct basic auth on controller for Home Example
-- what example sensors and commands to use for the Home Example
+- what example sensors and commands (what's the 2.5 command name for a T_setpoint?)

 NEXT PHASE:
 - create a CustomerA standard panel which is connected to existing attributes